Marcus Mojigoh

 Marcus Mojigoh (born 21 June 1951) is a Malaysian politician who served as the Member of Parliament (MP) for Putatan from March 2004 to May 2018.
-He also serves as Chairman of Cocoa Board and Saham Berhad of Sabah.
-He is presently again an independent.
-He was a member of the Homeland Solidarity Party (STAR), a component party of the ruling Gabungan Rakyat Sabah (GRS) and Perikatan Nasional (PN) coalitions and was a member of the United Progressive Kinabalu Organisation (UPKO), then component party of the ruling Barisan Nasional (BN) coalition.
-He also served as Division Chief of UPKO of Putatan.
+He also previously served as Chairman of the Malaysian Cocoa Board and Saham Sabah Berhad.
+In addition, he was a member of the Homeland Solidarity Party (STAR), a component party of the ruling Gabungan Rakyat Sabah (GRS) and formerly the Perikatan Nasional (PN) coalition and was a member of the United Progressive Kinabalu Organisation (UPKO), then component party of the ruling Barisan Nasional (BN) coalition.

+With the re-activation of the UPKO Putatan divisional branch on 4 November 2023, Marcus returned as Putatan UPKO divisional chief and strives to re-energize the UPKO Putatan division with a blend of old as well as new supporters from a mix of different backgrounds.

+In addition, he also penned a memoir of being brought up by a single widowed mother, Jinggunim Mojinggim Belimbing after losing his father unexpectedly at a very young age, by publishing and writing a book titled "A Leader Unraveled," launched at the ITCC Shopping Mall, Penampang on 22 June 2024.
+The launching was graced by Datuk Ewon Benedick, the Malaysian Minister of Entrepreneur and Cooperatives Development.